The Difference Between Softball & Soccer Cleats

 Soccer consists of constant starting, stopping, and cutting.
 Having spikes evenly placed throughout the cleat will cause too much traction.
 Too much traction isn’t always an excellent thing for soccer players.
 Consistent stress on their knees throughout a game can have long-term implications.

-Especially now with the artificial surfaces, we never want a cleat to get stuck in the ground.
-The bottom of the cleat shown above demonstrates why a soccer cleat is made specifically for soccer.
+Especially now, with the artificial surfaces, we never want a cleat to get stuck in the ground.
+The bottom of the abovementioned cleat demonstrates why a soccer cleat is made specifically for soccer.
 A softball player, when batting, opens their front toe and spins off the back foot to swing the bat.

-For this reason alone, we recommend having two different cleats for two other sports.
+For this reason, we recommend having two different cleats for two other sports.

 Wearing Metal Cleats For Soccer